 The cost of the Iraq and the Afghanistan wars which produces nothing but costs staggering amounts is surely to blame for much of this.
 We know that much of it has been waste and graft.

 The new administration does not want to begin to think it is immune if it does exactly the same thing:

-The United States risks repeating the same mistakes in Afghanistan that have led to billions of dollars being squandered in Iraq on its reconstruction, US auditors warned Wednesday.(Raw Story).
+The United States risks repeating the same mistakes in Afghanistan that have led to billions of dollars being squandered in Iraq on its reconstruction, US auditors warned Wednesday.(AFP).
 When did economists become too lazy to look ahead so that economic catastrophe could be avoided?

 The warnings come just days before President Barack Obama is due to unveil his new strategy for Afghanistan, which is expected to include an increase in reconstruction aid and civilian assistance.

 Do they think acting in catastrophe movies is really where it is at, or are they mentally cruising on a virtual SS Californian watching the Titanic go down?